HLannoo/project_05_OC_Creez_votre_premier_blog_en_PHP/README.md

 Step 3: Create a database on your DBMS and import the blog_php.sql file avaiable in diagrams folder

-Step 4: create the project_05/config/config_db.php file with access to your database.
+Step 4: create the project_05/config/config_db.php file with access to your database (/!\ CREATE config folder and config files : config_db.php and config_email.php
 - Create config_db.php file whit this function :

 `Place this code`